 - Freshly minced parsley to garnish

-- In a crock pot, combine the chili sauce, grape jelly, Dijon mustard, garlic powder, and red pepper flakes and mix well.
+- In a slow cooker or crock pot, combine the chili sauce, grape jelly, Dijon mustard, garlic powder, and red pepper flakes and mix well.

 - Add package of frozen meatballs and stir until the meatballs are coated with the sauce mixture.